plone/training/user_generated_content.rst

             <depends name='typeinfo' />
         </genericsetup:importStep>

-    Create the profile-folder ``profiles/content`` and drop a marker-file ``ploneconfsite_content_marker.txt`` in it.
+    Create the profile folder ``profiles/content`` and drop a marker file ``ploneconfsite_content_marker.txt`` in it.

-    Also add a ``profiles/content/metadata.xml`` so the default-profile get's automatically installed when installing the content-profile.
+    Also add a ``profiles/content/metadata.xml`` so the default profile gets automatically installed when installing the content profile.

     ..  code-block:: xml